alecxismarie/alecxismarie/README.md

 - 👀 I’m interested in ...anything.
 - 🌱 I’m currently learning ...React.
 - 💞️ I’m looking to collaborate on ...anything?
-- 📫 How to reach me ...email me, alexismarie01@yahoo.com
+- 📫 How to reach me ...email me, alexis@lexora.ltd

 <!---
 alecxismarie/alecxismarie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.